jgoymerac/UnityClicker/README.md

 # UnityClicker
-Simple Clicker game built using Unity and C#
+Simple Clicker game built using Unity and C-Sharp

-To Do:
+| To Do\n
-  -make upgradeBonus button only purchaseable once;
+| -make upgradeBonus button only purchaseable once\n
-  -add upgradebonus buttons and more to other items -add text on hover for items showing percent of energy/s they produce -much more
+| -add upgradebonus buttons and more to other items\n
+| -add text on hover for items showing percent of energy/s they produce\n
+| -much more\n